awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-installation.md

      sudo yum update-minimal --sec-severity=critical,important --bugfix -y
      ```

-     For RHEL 8, the equivalent dnf commands for this workflow is:
+     For RHEL 8, the equivalent dnf commands for this workflow are:

      ```
      sudo dnf update-minimal --sec-severity=Critical --bugfix -y ; \